serverless/serverless/docs/6_installing-plugins.md

 # Adding custom plugins

 Serverless is extendable through plugins.
-Plugins can provide e.g. new CLI commands or hook into existing plugins to extend their functionality.
+Plugins can provide new CLI commands or hook into existing plugins to extend their functionality.

-Serverless provides [core plugins](core-plugins.md) out of the box but what if you want to add a 3rd party plugin?
+Serverless uses the plugin infrastructure to run the [core plugins](core-plugins.md) as well as third party plugins.

+Using the same system, you can extend the framework to suit your custom needs.

 Let's take a look into this now.

 ## Installing a plugin

-Custom plugins are added on a per service base.
+Custom plugins are added on a per service basis.

 At first we need to install the corresponding plugin in the services root directory with the help of npm: